swhitt/redis-failover-test/README.md

 How to Start
 ------------

-To download the base box and start/configure the 3 VMs, run `vagrant up` in the root of the project.
+To download the base box and start/configure the 3 VMs, run `git submodule init && git submodule update && vagrant up` in the root of the project.
 It may take a while the first time you start it as it has to compile ruby and redis as well as install a few packages.

 Once this is finished, you can connect to the different boxes using the `vagrant ssh` command: